-Actuarial Assumptions and Actuarial Cost Method
+Actuarial Assumptions and Actuarial Cost Method\

-Mortality Rates:

-Pre-Retirement: RP-2000 Employee Mortality Table projected generationally with Scale AA from from 2010 generationally with Scale AA from 2010

-Healthy Retiree: RP-2000 Healthy Annuitant Mortality Table projected generationally with Scale AA actual number of retiree deaths and the projected number based on the prior valuations' assumptions over the most recent four years.
-These mortality tables were then adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.
+Mortality Rates: Pre-Retirement: RP-2000 Employee Mortality Table projected generationally using Scale BB2D from 2009 (Previously, RP-2000 Employee Mortality Table projected generationally with Scale AA from 2010) Healthy Retiree: RP-2000 Healthy Annuitant Mortality Table projected generationally using Scale BB2D from 2009 (Previously, RP-2000 Healthy Annuitant Mortality Table projected generationally with Scale AA from 2010) Disabled Retiree: RP-2000 Healthy Annuitant Mortality Table projected generationally using Scale BB2D from 2015 (Previously, RP-2000 Employee Mortality Table set forward three years for males only projected generationally with Scale AA from 2010) The underlying tables with generational projection to the ages of participants as of the measurement date reasonably reflect the mortality experience of the Plan as of the measurement date based on historical and current demographic data.
+As part of the analysis, a comparison was made between the actual number of retiree deaths and the projected number based on the prior years' assumption over the past six years.
+The mortality tables were then adjusted to future years using the generational projection under Scale BB2D to reflect future mortality improvement between the measurement date and those years.

-Disabled Retiree: RP-2000 Employee Mortality Table set forward three years for males only projected

-The underlying tables with the generational projection to the ages of the participants as of the measurement date reasonably reflect the mortality experience of the Plan as of the measurement date.
-As part of the analysis, a comparison was made between the

-^{} Used in January 1, 2014 Actuarial Valuation and Review.
+\ Same assumptions used in the January 1, 2016 Actuarial Valuation and Review.